The Anti-Virus Virus

 Image 6: Sample directory contents with links to malware download

 So what does it all mean?
-Well, the modus operandi seems to be as follows:
+The MO appears to be as follows:

-1. The creators of the malware install the program on a large number of personal websites (some have been breached and others are dedicated).
-One example is Rosuto Samurai which was allegedly created to support fantasy gaming but in reality never had any content beside the malware.
+The creators install the malware on a large number of personal websites—some breached, others purpose-built.
+One example is Rosuto Samurai, allegedly created to support fantasy gaming but, in reality, containing nothing but malware.

-2. They then proceed to automatically create hundreds of highly popular topic pages (i.e. Ipod, Shel Silverstein, movies, etc.) in newsgroups and mailing lists, each of which contains a link to the malware download website.
+They then automatically create hundreds of highly popular topic pages (e.g., iPods, Shel Silverstein, movies, etc.) across newsgroups and mailing lists.
+Each page includes a link to the malware distribution site.

-3. Each of the pages also includes a large list of keywords (generated by some machine learning process) that are associated with the topic.
-The purpose of the keyword list is to increase the radar signature for the search engine spiders.
+Each page also features a massive list of keywords, likely generated through a machine learning process, associated with the topic.
+The purpose of the keyword list is to maximize the page’s visibility to search engine spiders.

-The outcome of this strategy is cheap and effective SEO penetration and viral dissemination of viral contents (no pun intended) via top search results.
+The outcome of this strategy is cheap, highly effective SEO penetration and viral dissemination of malicious content (no pun intended) via top search rankings.

-Another interesting observation—which is not without its irony—is that large vendors such as Microsoft are completely unaware of this practice and are aggressively purchasing advertising space on these sites, (including ads for their security products).
-Clearly, this is being done without the realization that they are actually sharing living space with some of the most aggressive malware distribution centers.
+Another observation—rich in irony—is that major vendors like Microsoft seem completely unaware of this scheme.
+They are actively purchasing ad space on these compromised sites, including ads for their own security products.
+In doing so, they are unwittingly sharing digital real estate with some of the most aggressive malware distribution hubs on the internet.

-Stay tuned, in a future posting, we will dive deeper to see who is actually developing and marketing this malware.
+Stay tuned: in a future post, we’ll dig deeper into who is actually developing and marketing this malware.

 Quis Custodiet Ipsos Custodes?